View: 21

 • Hearty

-The dish is prepared in a large cast iron pot called a kazan.
+It is often cooked with large pieces of lamb.
+The dish is prepared in a large cast iron pot called a kazanThis pot helps the ingredients cook slowly while absorbing the spices and oils.

 Khorezm Plov

-From the Khorezm Region.
+From the Khorezm RegionThis version is unique.

 The rice is steamed separately before it is mixed with the other ingredients.